 Reports can be found at C:\Users\<USERPROFILE>\AppData\Local\ESRI\ArcGISPro\Staging\SharingProcesses.
 The SharingJobLog.log file is found within each job folder and contains detailed information about that sharing job.
 A CachingLog.log file is generated for each web tile layer and web scene layer that is published from ArcGIS Pro.
 It can be found in the associated job folder.
 The CachingLog.log file contains detailed information about cache generation jobs.
 If you delete a job from the Job Status pane, the corresponding job folder and all of its contents will be deleted from this location.

-A CachingLog.log file is not generated when caching scene and tile layers locally.
+A CachingLog.log file is not generated when caching scene, tile, and elevation layers locally.

 Manage job status

 Tools are available for managing the sharing processes listed in the Job Status pane.